Vaping in Schools: A guide to the problem & solving it

 Vapes and e-cigarettes are regulated by the Medicines and Healthcare products Regulatory Agency.
 The regulations require that they have tanks to a capacity of no more than 2ml; a nicotine strength of no more than 20mg/ml; and their labels display manufacturer details and health warnings.
 Refill containers are restricted to a maximum capacity of 10ml, certain ingredients including colourings, caffeine and taurine are banned, and nicotine-containing products or their packaging must be child-resistant and tamper-evident.

-A separate investigation by the BBC, which commissioned laboratories to analyse confiscated vapes from Ecl-ips customer, Baxter College, found most of them had high levels of lead, nickel and chromium.
+However, many of the devices seized by Trading Standards teams breach these rules.
+A separate investigation by the BBC in 2023, which commissioned laboratories to analyse confiscated vapes from Ecl-ips customer, Baxter College, found most of them had high levels of lead, nickel and chromium.
 The levels were above the legal minimum and would be harmful to young people.

 Helping to solve the problem of vaping in schools